Who We Are

 Put on a Fund Ride

 Other than in 2020, we have held an annual Fund Ride that is open to the public.
 Funds raised help us keep trails open.

 Build and Maintain Private Timberland Trails

-The Grays Harbor BCHW has leased 4,722 acres from Green Diamond Resource Company for the last three years now.
-This area is gated and the gates are locked for most of the year.
+The Grays Harbor BCHW has leased 4,722 acres from Green Diamond Resource Company since 2018.
+This area is open year-round to the non-motorized public who can park outside the gates and ride or hike around them.
+The gates are locked for most of the year.
 Chapter members have their own keys and can access the area any time that they want.
 There are quite a few miles of trails now and we are mapping out and putting in more.
-Members are also able to camp on the acreage and be behind locked gates.
-This area is open year round to all non-motorized users who can park outside the gates.
+Members are also able to camp on the acreage and be behind locked gates..

 Eat and Camp

 Our members also enjoy many social activities, including trail rides, camp outs and potluck dinners, along with monthly meetings, a December potluck and get together, and a fund raising Fun Ride.
 Many of us attend the annual state Rendezvous and other state sponsored events.
 You're welcome to contact us for more information or come to one of our meetings and meet a good group of folks that share your interests.
 No horse or mule required!

 If what we do sounds interesting and you want to find out even more about us, click here for our Facebook page And take a look at the state organization page